iqbal9865/iqbal9865/README.md

 ### Hi there 👋, I'm Iqbal Ahmed
 #### Jr. Software Engineer
  Since February 2022 I am working as a Jr. Software Engineer at Syftet Limited.
-I completed my BSc in computer science and engineering from City University, Dhaka, BD.
+I completed my BSc in computer science and engineering from City University, BD.
 I was a front-end web developer(intern) at Source9.
 I'm the co-convener of the BASIS student forum at City University Chapter.
 I am a quick learner and believe in learning from my mistakes for I strongly feel that this virtue will take me ahead in life and career.
 I like to accept new challenges and work on them as a proactive person.

 Skills: Bootstrap / React / JavaScript / HTML / CSS / Firebase / Angular / Express / MongoDB / SASS